 Northern Virginia is just across the Potomac from suburban Maryland, where far more of the D.C. area’s Jews live.
 Maryland has the National Institutes of Health.
 Virginia has the Pentagon and CIA.
 Jews work and excel at all the agencies mentioned here, as well as the related consulting firms, aka Beltway Bandits (no insult—that’s just the jargon these days).
 But the differences between Maryland and Virginia are stark.
 Virginia is far more conservative.
-Even today a Confederate statue stands in the middle of Washington Street, the main drag in Alexandria, despite the election of an Afro-American mayor.
+Until recently, a Confederate statue stood in the middle of Washington Street, the main drag in Alexandria, despite the election of an Afro-American mayor.

 For journalistic reasons, nothing more, Stone investigates Seymour Solomon, the leading Jewish philanthropist in the D.C. area and a major presidential contributor.
 Stone himself, like me, is not religious.
 But he faces and cares about a classic dilemma.
 Will he hurt the Jewish community, at the local and even national levels, if he comes out with a negative story on one of its pillars?
 Or will he actually help it if he belies the old canards about Zionist conspiracies in the press?